glouppe/info8010-deep-learning/lecture8.md

 .center.width-80[![](figures/lec8/bottleneck.svg)]

-This architecture assumes that the sole thought vector $v$ carries out enough information in itself to generate entire output sequences.
+This architecture assumes that the sole vector $v$ carries enough information to generate entire output sequences.
 This is often **challenging** for long sequences.

 ???